Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

 ### Triggering Actions

-At any point, we can call [`activate!`](@ref), which will trigger the actions' callback.
+At any point, we can call [`activate!`](@ref) to trigger the actions' callback.
 This is not the only way to trigger an action, however.

 `Button` provides [`set_action!`](@ref), which makes it such that when the button is clicked, the action is triggered: